JokinAce/HiddenDeep-Cheat/README.md

 3. Never start the Cheat when you are not in a Mission
 4. Stop the Cheat when near ending of a Mission (Unknown)

+# Terms of Use
+1. You are not allowed to use it for Speedruns.
+(Anti-Speedrun is Active)

 [Games Discord](https://discord.gg/QRQBFey "HiddenDeep") (You can download the Game there)